A Failure Resume

 Success isn't linear.
 Most progress is one step back, two steps forward.
 I've had a lot of achievements over the past few years, but this isn't the place for that.

-This is my anti-LinkedIn page; it's the salt in a good cookie.
-It makes my successes sweeter, but it more importantly paints a realistic picture of the things I've done.
-It reminds me of what I've learned from failure, acknowledges that I've worked hard for the things I care about, and motivates me to keep doing so.
+It makes my successes better, but more importantly, it paints a realistic picture of the things I've done.
+It reminds me that I've worked hard for the things I care about, and motivates me to keep doing so.

 2023